Ziqian-xia/blog/content/authors/admin/_index.md

 title: Ziqian Xia (夏子谦)
 ---

-Hi there, I am Ziqian Xia, an undergraduate student at [Nanchang University](https://www.ncu.edu.cn) as well as a primary researcher at [Xi tian's group](http://sem.ncu.edu.cn/szdw/szgk/js/79c83e7575f34bfca134a33cd2e17209.htm).
+Hi there, I am Ziqian Xia, an incoming graduate student at [Tongji University](https://en.tongji.edu.cn/) as well as a primary researcher at [Chao Zhang's Group](https://sem.tongji.edu.cn/semen/12413.html).

-- I am interested in research on environmental behavior and environmental economics.
-Currently I am trying to measure pro-environmental behavior using IoT data.
+- I am interested in research on environmental behavior and climate change mitigation/adaptation.
+Currently I am trying to measure and precisely intervene pro-environmental behavior using IoT-based techniques.
 See [my research section](#featured) for detail.

 - I am a fan of [R](https://www.rstudio.com) and I enjoy using it for modeling and visualization.
-I am currently working on a visualization package that help figures easily meets the publication requirements.
+I am currently working on a visualization package that help figures easily meet the publication requirements.
+Also, I made an Intro to R Programming course, which is streamingevery week.
+The recordings can be found [here](https://ziqian-xia.tech/courses/rintro/).

-**I will join [Chao Zhang's Group](https://sem.tongji.edu.cn/semen/12413.html) in [Tongji University](https://en.tongji.edu.cn/) next year.**
+Prior to joining [Tongji University](https://en.tongji.edu.cn/), I had my academic training at [Xi Tian's Group](http://sem.ncu.edu.cn/szdw/gccrc/gccrcjxssqjhljrc/799a668ea7be430c9edb199b04109392.htm).

+**I am actively looking for a Ph.D. position, please feel free to contact me.**

 Ad Hoc Reviewer:
 - *Resources, Conservation & Recycling Advances*